Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-8th-level.md

 - **Burden**

-    At the end of each turn where you have two spells you are concentrating on, you must make a Constitution :d20-save: **Saving Throw** (DC equals 10 + the number of complete rounds you’ve been concentrating on two spells).
+    At the end of each turn where you have two spells you are concentrating on, you must make a Constitution :d20-save: **Saving Throw** (DC equals 10 + the number of complete rounds you've been concentrating on two spells).
 On a failure, you lose concentration for both spells.
 You can drop concentration on one of your spells during your turn as a free action to avoid this :d20-save: **Saving Throw**.

-    Any time you would be forced to make a C due to taking damage, the DC equals 10 + both spells’ levels combined, or half the damage you take, whichever number is higher.
+    Any time you would be forced to make a C due to taking damage, the DC equals 10 + both spells' levels combined, or half the damage you take, whichever number is higher.
 On a failure, you lose concentration on both spells

 ### Great Weapon Expert